PayU-EMEA/openpayu_php/README.md

 ## Getting started

-If you are using Composer:
+If you are using Composer use autoload functionality:

 ```php
 include "vendor/autoload.php";
 ```

-Or simply add this line anywhere in your application:
+Or simply add this lines anywhere in your application:

 ```php
     require_once 'lib/openpayu.php';